The best of all desserts.

 Moist, rich, and fudgy with coffee flavor and an absurd amount of chocolate– these mocha cheesecake brownies are the QUEEN of dessert.

-Indulgently rich and fudgy homemade mocha brownies layered with white chocolate chip-studded cheesecake!
+Indulgently rich and fudgy homemade mocha brownies are layered with white chocolate chip-studded cheesecake.
+They’re moist, rich, and fudgy with coffee flavor and lots of chocolate!

 - 1/2 cup (115g) unsalted butter